 It’s my new guilty pleasure — which is funny because normally my guilt pleasures involve an egregious shade of chick-flicky-ness.
 Perhaps it’s my inner ‘roided-up jock, but I do a little dance every time the theme song comes on, which had me wondering, who sings this delightful little ditty that references liking “chicks in twos”?

 Scratch your head no more — because the song is “Right Above It” by Lil’ Wayne ft.
 Drake, the first single off of I Am Not a Human Being, which dropped in 2010.
 Why the “Ballers” team chose a 5 year old song to pop open their 2015 show, I have no idea.
-Perhaps it’s to evoke a simpler time in sports management?
+Perhaps it’s to evoke a simpler time in sports money management?

 Ok Austin, in the contest for coolest movie screening concept ever, you very well may have won the grand prize.
 I pretty much flipped out last night when I saw this picture of an Alamo Drafthouse screening of Jaws where people were watching the film while floating in the water on intertubes.